 The Public Library Leadership Fellows program is designed for senior managers with a strong interest in pursuing Chief Executive and senior administrative positions in public libraries.
 Applicants should have the support of their current employer to participate in the program.
 The application submission must include:

 Statement of intent: describe in 500 words or less what you hope to achieve in participating in this program.
 What past experiences have prepared you to be successful in this endeavour and what unique qualities will you bring to the program?

 Letter of support: provide a letter of support from a senior administrator/board member of your institution.
 The letter should indicate a full understanding of the time and financial commitment, if any, your home library is willing to undertake on your behalf.
 Additionally, the letter should provide an endorsement of your eventual candidacy to move into the ranks of senior library administration.

 Instructors: TO BE FINALIZED

-Application Period: January 6, 2014 to March 15, 2014.
+Application Period: January 6, 2014 to APRIL 15, 2014 (extended).
 Applications will be reviewed monthly.
 Early applications will be confirmed as received and approved.